rubenarslan/repro_web_stack/README.md

 If you don't want your R-code to be public, but only the HTML files, you can either: download a zip of a private release of your gh-pages branch and upload that to Zenodo by hand or you can make a separate, public repository for your HTML files and check this out in your _site directory.

+## Notes

+### Github branches
+The best way I've found to manage the resulting HTML-files is to keep them in a sub-directory (called _site by default) and to checkout the `gh-pages` branch for your repository in that directory as a submodule.
+I've set it up so that this the default for this project, so it should work out of the box.

+I've found SourceTree handle Git with submodules in a quite user-friendly manner, RStudio not quite yet.
+RStudio says you can also use a subdirectory called "docs/" in the master branch, instead of checking out gh-pages, but that doesn't appear to work if you're a regular Github user.